AndreyLebedenko/dropwizard-php-gate/README.md

 # dropwizard-php-gate

-Dropwizard PHP integration that allows both of them to performa a chain processing of the REST requests.
+Dropwizard PHP integration that allows both of them to perform a chain processing of the REST requests.

 Main goal was to create an environment to let PHP developers and Java developers to work on the same project, while restrict responsibilities.